-SDG&E believes the addition-extension of these four super off-peak_period weekday hours during the middle of the day year-round will provide more opportunities for residential customers to shift their consumption to daytime hours when excess clean energy is typically available.
-Many businesses are still operating on a work-from-home or hybrid basis, meaning that individuals are home more often during the day and able to take advantage of these hours as compared to pre-pandemic.
-Encouraging customers to shift their consumption to the daytime, non-on-peak hours, will help benefit the system, customer bills, and provide encourage GHG emissions reduction.
+SDG&E believes the addition of these four super off-peak weekday hours during the middle of the day year-round will provide more opportunities for residential customers to shift their consumption to daytime hours when excess clean energy is typically available.
+Many businesses are still operating on a work-from-home or hybrid basis, meaning that individuals are home more often during the day and able to take advantage of these hours as compared to prepandemic.
+Encouraging customers to shift their consumption to the daytime, non-on-peak hours, will help benefit the system, customer bills, and provide GHG emissions reduction.

-Based on the LOLE analysis presented in the revised prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), a change to SDG&E's peak period is not warranted.
-The current on-peak period is 4 PM - 9 PM, year-round, weekdays and weekends/holidays.
-As shown in the revised prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), the forecasted data does not support a change to the on-peak period.
-Additionally, SDG&E believes that customers (especially residential customers) are still becoming familiar with and accustomed to TOU rates and the 4PM-9 PM on-peak period.
+Based on the LOLE analysis presented in the prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), a change to SDG&E's peak period is not warranted.
+The current on-peak period is 4 PM -9 PM, year-round, weekdays and weekends/holidays.
+As shown in the prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), the forecasted data does not support a change to the on-peak period.
+Additionally, SDG&E believes that customers (especially residential customers) are still becoming familiar with and accustomed to TOU rates and the 4-9 PM on-peak period.
 Mass Residential Default TOU concluded in 2020 and included a massive statewide and service territory marketing and education campaign.
 Changing the on-peak period prematurely when the data does not support a change would incur unnecessary costs, confuse customers, and provide little benefit to the system.

-B. Customers Should Transition Immediately to New Standard TOU Periods
+B. Customer Should Transition Immediately to New Standard TOU Periods

-SDG&E believes that this proposed change to its Standard Base TOU Periods, which makes the current March/April TOU periods the year-round thestandard, is more easily understood than potential other changes to TOU periods, such as changes to the on-peak period.
-The inclusion of additional super off-peak hours during the day, when residential customers may be at home, or many non-residential customers have business hours, is likely a benefit to those customers.
-Customers, especially residential customers working from home, will be able to shift their electricity consumption to mid-day when solar generation is plentiful, therefore thereby helping to reduce emissions.
+SDG&E believes that this proposed change to its Standard Base TOU Periods, which makes the current March/April TOU periods the year-round standard, is more easily understood than potential other changes to TOU periods, such as changes to the on-peak period.
+The inclusion of additional super off-peak hours during the day, when residential customers may be at home, or many non-residential customers have business hours, is a benefit to those customers.
+Customers, especially residential customers working from home, will be able to shift their electricity consumption to mid-day when solar generation is plentiful, therefore helping to reduce emissions.

-SDG&E is proposing no legacy period for customers on current standard TOU periods.24 While the Commission granted legacy periods for certain BTM solar customers on SDG&E's previous base TOU periods (pre-2017 TOU periods), the change experienced by those customers was significantly more drastic (the on-peak period moving moved from 11 AM - 6 PM to 4 PM - 9 PM).25 Here, the proposed change to TOU periods does not include a change in the on-peak period, only the addition of four super off-peak period hours during-on weekdays from May - February-weekdays.
-Requiring a legacy TOU grace period for SDG&E's currently effective TOU periods, which could benefit current BTM solar customer by allowing them to stay on today's current effective TOU periods for a period of time after implementing the new TOU periods, would require SDG&E to have implement-two versions of legacy TOU periods implemented for customers and bill customers on three different sets of TOU periods, and which would serve to increase customer confusion, ME&O, and billing costs.
+SDG&E is proposing no legacy period for customers on current standard TOU periods.21 While the Commission granted legacy periods for certain BTM solar customers on SDG&E's previous base TOU periods (pre-2017 TOU periods), the change experienced by those customers was significantly more drastic (on-peak period moving from 11 AM - 6 PM to 4 PM - 9 PM).
+22 Here, the proposed change to TOU periods does not include a change in the on-peak period, only the addition of four super off-peak period hours during May - February weekdays.
+Requiring a legacy TOU grace period for SDG&E's currently effective TOU periods, which could benefit current BTM solar customer by allowing them to stay on today's current effective TOU periods for a period of time after implementing the new TOU periods, would require SDG&E to implement two versions of legacy TOU periods for customers and would serve to increase customer confusion.

-24 Non-residential solar customers with legacy TOU periods are able to stay on their legacy TOU periods 10 years after interconnection (through December 31, 2027).
+21 Non-residential solar customers with legacy TOU periods are able to stay on their legacy TOU periods 10 years after interconnection (through December 31, 2027).
 See D.17-01-006, as modified by D.17-10-018, and D.17-08-030.